mik-rzo/house-of-games-api/README.md

 ## Background

-This is an API built for the purpose of accessing application data programatically and will provide information to the front-end architecture of this full-stack application.
+This is an API built for the purpose of accessing application data programatically and provides information to the front-end architecture of this full-stack application.

 The data is comprised of: users, board game categories, board game reviews from users, and comments left on reviews by other users.
 The data is stored in a PostgreSQL database and is accessed programmatically using  [node-postgres](https://node-postgres.com/).

 ## Links